git-ecosystem/git-credential-manager/docs/windows-broker.md

 The WAM and Windows identity systems are complex, addressing a very broad range of customer use cases.
 Integrating with WAM, we inherit some of experience choices made by WAM owners, therefore, we want you to be aware of some defaults and experiences.

-Note the GCM Core team does not responsible for the user experience in WAM.
+Note the GCM Core team is not responsible for the user experience in WAM.

 ### For work or school accounts (Azure AD-backend identities)
 When you sign into an Azure DevOps organization backed by Azure AD (often your company or school email), if your machine is already joined to Azure AD matching that Azure DevOps organization, you'll get a seamless and easy-to-use experience.